vta/challenge/README.md

 * Retrieve the most recent locations for each user's names on command
 * Visualize the recent users's locations on a map

-## Rules
+## Instructions

+**DO NOT Fork This Repository**

+1. Make use of GitHub for development: commits, PRs, issues<br />
+ *Create a private GitHub repository for this coding challenge*

-1. Choose from the following programming languages:
+2. Choose from the following programming languages:<br />
  *Java, Go, PHP, Python, Ruby, NodeJS, and/or HTML/Javascript/CSS*

-2. Utilize a database or service to store information
+3. Utilize a database or service to store information

-3. Make use of GitHub for development: commits, PRs, issues

 4. Provide documentation for deployment